ivanko2002/Kaiju-Showdown/README.md

 Features:

 1. Generation of random game sets or events:
-- The characters(either a Kaiju or a Jaeger) are randomly generated to the players.
 - The battlefield will be randomly generated.
 - If the player choose heal function, his hp will randomly recover